IBM/tririga-api/markdowns/ServiceRequest.md

 #### Pre-requisite

-  - Add filter for selected Request Class in the query `triAPICServiceRequest - OSLC - Outbound` to trigger the Outbound for.
+  - Update filters in query `triAPICServiceRequest - OSLC - Outbound` to trigger the Outbound for selected Request Classes.
+Current filter is set to Request Class not null.

 #### Outbound Workflows